GoogleCloudPlatform/cloudml-samples/molecules/README.md

 ./run-local --work-dir gs://<your bucket name here>/cloudml-samples/molecules
 ```

 Each SDF file contains data for 25,000 molecules.
 The script will download only 5 SDF files to the working directory by default.
-To use a different number of data files, you can use the `--max-data-files`
+To use a different number of data files, you can use the `--max-data-files` option.
-option.

 ```bash
 # To use 10 data files
 ./run-local --max-data-files 10
 ```

-To run on Google Cloud Platform, all the files must reside in Google Cloud Storage.
+To run on Google Cloud Platform, all the files must reside in Google Cloud Storage, so you will have to specify a Google Cloud Storage path as the working directory.
 To run use the [`run-cloud`](run-cloud) command.
 > NOTE: this will incur charges on your Google Cloud Platform project.
 ```bash
 # This will use only 5 data files by default